 Climb with us in the hilltowns of Western Massachusetts and learn the joy and freedom of tree climbing.
 Wildcat Tree Climbing offers the opportunity to learn the basics of recreational tree climbing and arborist tree climbing to enable you to set off on your own and climb the trees that will fill your life with fresh air, fun, healthy adventure, and a unique and thrilling sport -- or enable you to compete with other professional scientists or tree workers who use climbing methods (not bucket trucks) to do their work.

-Wildcat Tree Climbing & Care is located in Williamsburg Mass, just 20 minutes from I-91, a few miles west of the Connecticut River Valley and the Five-College area of Northampton-Amherst-South Hadley.
-We provide opportunities to train in the deciduous forests -- oaks, birches, and maples -- of the New England bioregion.
+Wildcat Tree Climbing classes are located in the hills of Ashfield Mass, some 35 minutes from I-91, west of the Connecticut River Valley and the Five-College area of Northampton-Amherst-South Hadley.
+We provide opportunities to train in the deciduous forests—oaks, birches, sycamores, beech, and maples—of the New England bioregion.
 Got a special back country hiking and climbing adventure in mind?
 Tell us what you’d like.
 Ask about possibilities for camping or other local accommodations.

 We offer complete classes for both Recreational Climbers and for Tree Workers and Arborists.